Chirojeugd-Vlaanderen/civicrm.net/README.md

 In the Settings of Chiro.CiviCrm.Client, you change the values of `UserKey` and `SiteKey` into the user's API key, and the key of your CiviCrm instance.

-In `Program.cs`, replace the value of `externalID` by an existing external ID of your civicrm instance.
+In `Program.cs`, replace the value of `contactId` by the ID of an existing contact in your CiviCRM instance.

 Make sure that Chiro.CiviCrm.Wcf.Example is the solutions startup project.
 Now you should be able to run the example.

 ## Shortcomings

 This is not the most beautiful solution.
+Some ugly parts:

+### Actual data in the query string (URL)

 The most ugly part is in `Chiro.CiviCrm.Serciecontracts.ICiviCrmApi`:

         [OperationContract]
         [WebInvoke(RequestFormat = WebMessageFormat.Xml, BodyStyle = WebMessageBodyStyle.Bare, UriTemplate =